taran314/CV/README.md

 - Confidently delivered high quality lessons, which involved engaging students and managing classroom behaviour throughout the COVID-19 pandemic.
 - Took initiative by going above and beyond in delivering high quality lessons whilst self-isolating over zoom by incorporating - dynamic mathematics software in my teaching.
 - Managed a high workload of planning lessons, marking assignments and giving students feedback efficiently.
-- Liaison with parents throughout the term and at parents evenings.
+- Communicated with parents throughout the term and at parents evenings on their child's progress.

 **Private tutor** (September 2018 - Present)